troglobit/watchdogd/README.md

 Introduction
 ------------

+watchdogd is an advanced system and process supervisor daemon.
+It can monitor critical system resources, supervise the heartbeat of processes and record deadline transgressions before safely rebooting your system.

 A watchdog timer (WDT) is something most motherboards of laptops and servers today are equipped with.
 It is basically a small timer that is